Nickelodeon Universe: Additional locations

-Chongqing, China
+Upcoming Chongqing, China location

-A third Nickelodeon Universe theme park is currently under construction for the Mall of China in Chongqing, China.
-Concept artwork that was released during the theme park's announcement on July 26, 2018 showcases rides that are at the American Dream location, as well as a drop-tower ride themed to Jimmy Neutron.
+A third Nickelodeon Universe theme park is potentially still under construction for the Mall of China in Chongqing, China.
+Concept artwork that was released during the theme park's announcement on July 26, 2018 showcases rides that are at the American Dream location, as well as several new attractions.
 Construction was briefly paused in March 2020 due to the COVID-19 pandemic.
 While the theme park was originally slated for a December 2020 opening, its construction status and a new opening timeframe are unknown.

-New Orleans, Louisiana
+Cancelled New Orleans location

-On August 18, 2009, Nickelodeon and Southern Star Amusement announced that a Nickelodeon Universe would be built in New Orleans, Louisiana to replace the former Six Flags New Orleans that was destroyed by Hurricane Katrina in 2005 and would open around the end of 2010.
+On August 18, 2009, Nickelodeon and Southern Star Amusement announced that a Nickelodeon Universe location would be built in New Orleans, Louisiana to replace the former Six Flags New Orleans that was destroyed by Hurricane Katrina in 2005 and would open by around the end of 2010.
 It was set to be the first outdoor Nickelodeon Universe theme park, but on November 9, 2009, Nickelodeon announced that it had ended the licensing agreement with Southern Star Amusements.